SemicolonAndV/Schibsted_data_analyst_task/README.md

+# Campaign analysis

+The analysis can be found in the `campaign_analysis` directory.
+All the steps are explained inside Jupyter Notebook.

 # Currency converter

 This script allows to read the data from CSV file and convert campaign budget (by default given in EUR currency) to local currency of a given campaign.
 Column with this information is added to the data and displayed in the generated output file.